 LASIK surgeries do come with risks, and doctors want to ensure that the potential benefits make taking those risks worthwhile.
-For some doctors, a stronger prescription means a bigger chance you'll be happy with the outcome after surgery.
-But there are times when surgery isn't right, as your prescription is too high.
-(Learn more)
+For some doctors, a stronger prescription means a bigger chance you will be happy with the outcome after surgery.
+But there are times when surgery is not right, as your prescription is too high.

 Hundreds of thousands of people get LASIK surgery every year.
-If you're one of them, your doctor will work hard to ensure that your vision is crisp and clear after surgery.
-(Learn more)
+If you are one of them, your doctor will work hard to ensure that your vision is crisp and clear after surgery.